kkurapaty/kkurapaty/README.md

 ---

-## 🌍 Languages
+## 🌍 Location

-- 🇬🇧 English (Fluent)
+- 🇬🇧 England/United Kingdom
-- 🇮🇳 Hindi (Fluent)

 ---

 ## 🎯 Hobbies & Interests

-- 🎧 Listening to music and building a music recommendation system
+- 🎧 Listening to music
 - 🏍️ Biking and exploring nature
+- 🔭 I’d love to stare at stars in the night 🌙
 - 💡 Learning new technologies and frameworks
 - 👨‍🏫 Mentoring junior developers
 - 📈 Studying financial systems and algorithmic trading
+- 🌱 I’m currently learning MCP, LLM & AI ...

 ---